Endometrial cancer: Pathophysiology

 Type I and Type II cancers (explained below) tend to have different mutations involved.
-ARID1A, which often carries a point mutation in Type I endometrial cancer, is also mutated in 26% of clear cell carcinomas of the endometrium, and 18% of serous carcinomas.
+ARID1A, which often carries a point mutation in Type I endometrial cancer, is also mutated in 26% of clear cell carcinomas of the endometrium and 18% of serous carcinomas.
 Epigenetic silencing and point mutations of several genes are commonly found in Type I endometrial cancer.
 Mutations in tumor suppressor genes are common in Type II endometrial cancer.
 PIK3CA is commonly mutated in both Type I and Type II cancers.
 In women with Lynch syndrome-associated endometrial cancer, microsatellite instability is common.

 Development of an endometrial hyperplasia (overgrowth of endometrial cells) is a significant risk factor because hyperplasias can and often do develop into adenocarcinoma, though cancer can develop without the presence of a hyperplasia.
 Within ten years, 8–30% of atypical endometrial hyperplasias develop into cancer, whereas 1–3% of non-atypical hyperplasias do so.
 An atypical hyperplasia is one with visible abnormalities in the nuclei.
 Pre-cancerous endometrial hyperplasias are also referred to as endometrial intraepithelial neoplasia.
 Mutations in the KRAS gene can cause endometrial hyperplasia and therefore Type I endometrial cancer.
 Endometrial hyperplasia typically occurs after the age of 40.
 Endometrial glandular dysplasia occurs with an overexpression of p53, and develops into a serous carcinoma.

 Diagnosis

 Diagnosis of endometrial cancer is made first by a physical examination, endometrial biopsy, or dilation and curettage (removal of endometrial tissue; D&C).
 This tissue is then examined histologically for characteristics of cancer.
-If cancer is found, medical imaging may be done to see whether the cancer has spread or invaded tissue.
+If cancer is found, medical imaging may be done to see whether the cancer has spread or invaded tissues like the myometrium (the muscular wall of the womb) or the uterine cervix.
+A study from 2024 indicates that transvaginal ultrasound provides diagnostic performance comparable to magnetic resonance imaging regarding the myometrial infiltration assessment.
+However, magnetic resonance imaging showed significantly better specificity in low-grade endometrial cancer.